All Episodes

 Their only choice to reduce the torment is to forgive, forgive, forgive.

-But you are enforced, you are unfortunately reinforcing immorality and corruption.
+But you are in force, you are unfortunately reinforcing immorality and corruption.

 Once you give somebody a reward called forgiveness without requiring they earn it, you're actually rewarding corruption and selfishness.